IBM/red-hat-marketplace/workshop/articles/rhm-crc/rhm-with-crc.md

 ![Add Cluster](images/crc-add-cluster.png)

 Run the install script to install the Marketplace Operator into your cluster.
-(Note that account-id and cluster-uuid are pre-populated and use the deployment-key provisioned from your marketplace account.)
-Click on `Add Cluster` button to complete the cluster setup in the Marketplace.
+Click on the `Add Cluster` button to complete the cluster setup in the Marketplace.

 ```
 curl -sL https://marketplace.redhat.com/provisioning/v1/scripts/install-rhm-operator | bash -s  <account-id> <cluster-uuid> <deployment-key>

 ```
+Note:
+- The account-id and cluster-uuid are pre-populated and use the deployment-key provisioned from your marketplace account.)
-Note: The source code for Marketplace Operator is available at [https://github.com/redhat-marketplace/redhat-marketplace-operator](https://github.com/redhat-marketplace/redhat-marketplace-operator)
+- The source code for Marketplace Operator is available at [https://github.com/redhat-marketplace/redhat-marketplace-operator](https://github.com/redhat-marketplace/redhat-marketplace-operator)

 Following messages indicate a successful install of the Marketplace operator: